rdpate/helpfile/readme.md

 Internal sections are for convenient self-contained scripts (or any file) using "#"-lines as comments, but separate section files are preferred.
 Internal sections cannot specify subtopics or locales.

 A file whose first line starts with "#" may have internal sections.
-These sections must be contained within consecutive lines at the start of the file and all starting with "#".
+These sections must be within consecutive lines at the start of the file all starting with "#".
 A section header starts with "#." followed by the section name.
 A section line starts with "##" (excluded as a comment), starts with "# " (included with "# " removed), or is exactly "#" (a blank line after removing "#").
 Any other line starting with "#" is not in that section.
 Any other line not starting with "#" (including a blank line) ends all sections.

     #!/anything/here
     # not in any section